Muhammad-Bilal12/code-bite-web-course/Project 1 - portfolio/Readme.md

 ## Service we used

-HTML For structure website
+HTML For structure website<br>
-CSS for Design
+CSS for Design<br>
-JS for Functionality
+JS for Functionality<br>
-Slick.js library used for client animation
+Slick.js library used for client animation.
 <a href="https://kenwheeler.github.io/slick/">Slick JS</a>